SilhDing/SilhDing.github.io/source/_posts/spark.md

 This trick is super helpful and effective.

 At first, let's talk about a sorting algorithm.
-We all know "merge sort" algorithm, which divides the array into many smaller subarrays, sort these subarrays then merge.
+We all know "merge sort" algorithm, which divides the array into many smaller subarrays, sorts these subarrays then merges.
 It shows a principle called "divide and conquer". **This principle will give us some ideas in designing the program**.

 <p style="color:#F13E3E">[Contents are disabled]</p>